-Impress will try to automatically recognize the type of contents (text, number, date, time and so on) of a cell and apply default formatting to it.
-Note how the formula bar icons change according to the type of input, displaying accept and reject buttons (\\\) whenever the input is not a formula.
+Impress will try to automatically recognize the type of contents (text, number, date, time, and so on) of a cell and apply default formatting to it.
+Note how the formula bar icons change according to the type of input, displaying Accept and Reject buttons (\times) whenever the input is not a formula.
 Use the green Accept button to accept the input made in a cell or simply select a different cell.
-In case Impress wrongly recognized the type of input, it is possible to change it using the toolbar shown in Figure 113, or from the Format > Cells in the main menu bar.
+In case Impress wrongly recognized the type of input, you can change it using the toolbar shown in Figure 117, or from Format > Cells in the main menu bar.

 Sometimes it is useful to treat numbers as text (for example, telephone numbers) and to prevent Impress from removing the leading zeros or right align them in a cell.
-To force Impress to treat the input as text, type a single apostrophe ' (U+00B4) before entering the number.
+To force Impress to treat the input as text, type a single apostrophe $\,^{'}$ (U + 00B4) before entering the number.